Table of contents

 What is a good scroll depth?

-A "good" scroll depth can vary depending on your website's goals and content.
-There isn't a universal benchmark for what constitutes a good scroll depth because it depends on factors like the type of content, user intent, and the overall design of the webpage.
-What's considered a good scroll depth for one website or page may not be the same for another.
+A “good” scroll depth can vary depending on your website’s goals and content.
+There isn’t a universal benchmark for what constitutes a good scroll depth because it depends on factors like the type of content, user intent, and the overall design of the webpage.
+A good scroll depth for one website or page may not be the same for another.

 For instance, a scroll depth of 25% with a low bounce rate is good.
 It indicates that your users are clicking on the CTA and not leaving the website.
 But the same would not be a good scroll depth for a long-form webpage.
 It would indicate that the users are not reading the content in depth.
 Usually, a scroll depth of 75% is a good indicator of user engagement with long-form content.